Airbus deal may quash Bombardier dispute, challenge Boeing: analysts

 For Airbus, buying the troubled line of jetliners allows the company to improve its operational and supply chain lines, which should in turn help in saving production costs, analysts said.

-“The larger sales and marketing network at Airbus should also lead to a more robust order backlog,” JP Morgan analyst Seth Seifman said.
+“The CSeries represents a complementary product to the company’s existing narrow body aircraft offering, it reduces the competitive threat from a new entrant, and allows it to leverage its existing sales, marketing and support infrastructure,” BMO Capital analyst Fadi Chamoun said.

-By 1331 GMT, Airbus shares were up 4 percent at 80.11 euros (£71.42), one of the biggest rises by a European blue-chip stock.
-Boeing shares were down 1 percent at $257.11 (£195.2) early morning on the New York Stock Exchange.
-Bombardier shares were up as much as 26 percent at C$2.81 on the Toronto Stock Exchange.
+By 1219 GMT, Airbus shares were up 3 percent at 79 euros, one of the biggest rises by a European blue-chip stock.
+Boeing shares fell 1.5 percent in premarket trading in New York.
+(Reporting by Nivedita Bhattacharjee; editing by Patrick Graham)